rossberg/boulder-dash/README.md

 #### Graphics Library

 On one hand, I was surprised and thrilled how easy it was to use the Graphics library, and how far I was able to push it with full screen animation and scrolling.
+I love that it has no external dependencies, making it much less of a headache to build than the alternatives.

 On the other, it has a few shortcomings, being the excuse for some limitations to this build of this little game:

 - Controls: Keyboard only and a bit sluggish, since the library only offers buffered keyboard input, no direct key events.
 For the best experience, set your system's key repeat *rate* to max and key repeat *delay* to zero.
 Also, cursor keys cannot be recognised, so you're stuck with WASD.